rustema/peggy-meter/CONTRIBUTING.md

 * A Pull Request is not necessary.
 Raise an [Issue](https://github.com/rustema/peggy-meter/issues) and we'll fix it as soon as we can.

+### Branches

+We keep master stable.
+All development is done on the development branch.
+All pull requests should by default go into development.

 ### Paperwork for Pull Requests

 Please read this whole guide and make sure you agree to our DCO agreement (included below):